radiatoryang/mohair/README.md

 }
 ```

-... but Mohair will NOT understand something like this
-:
+... but Mohair will NOT understand if you wrap around AddCommandHandler or if the C# function name isn't directly in the invocation.
+So if you want Mohair to work, then DO NOT do this:

 ```csharp
 void AddCmd(string yarnName, System.Action<string> handler) {
     runner.AddCommandHandler<string>(yarnName, handler);